Yoav666s/dnd-wiki/collections/_expansions/survivors-guide-to-morgenfell.md

 # Chapter 1: History of Morgenfell
 > "... and that which we call the 'Great Massacre' has proven to us the dangerous and reckless nature of magic.
 Over two hundred years it took us to restore and even surpass our previous greatness which has been sullied and destroyed by magic.
 To that we say: never again!"
 >
-> --from the Official Decree of the Arcane Dictum, 217 A.GM
+> --from the Official Decree of the Arcane Dictum, 217 A.G.M

 ## The Great Massacre
 In the year 3 B.C an infamous gnome wizard in Wedland who went by the name Gregorous Victus was unceasingly studying other planes of existence.
 He was trying to establish a steady form of communication with beings of other planes, among them a devil from the Nine Hells.
 The devil seemed to be fascinated with Victus's work, and said he was always curious about the Feywild.
 Victus was studying a spell that would allow him to travel to another plane of existence, and he offered the devil to bring him there.
 The devil happily agreed and said some of his friends are also fascinated with Victus's work and want to meet him, if he could open a portal to his plane so they could travel together to the Feywild.
 And so he did.